Poland considers new restrictions after record rise in COVID-19 cases | Health

 Poland considers new restrictions after record rise in COVID-19 cases

-The Polish government will on Friday consider taking new steps to curb the spread of COVID-19 after the number of new cases rose by a record amount for the second successive day.
+The Polish government will consider new restrictions for certain parts of Poland with the most new coronavirus cases, a government official said on Friday, after the number of new cases rose by a record amount for the second successive day.

 ALSO READ